-Software Engineer : The person or people that are responsible
+Software Engineer : The person or people that are responsible for creating algorithms and integration with the embedded systems.

-Structure Engineer : The person or people that are responsible
+Structure Engineer : The person or people that are responsible for integration and validation.

-Test Engineer : The person or people that are responsible
+Test Engineer : The person or people that are responsible for system tests, subsystem tests and component tests.